 Exempt from Placement Testing

-- 3.0 GPA or Higher in High School
+- Graduating Soon or Recent Graduates: 3.0 GPA or Higher

 Recent graduates who earn at least a 3.0 GPA in high school may be eligible for exemption from placement testing.
-If you will graduate from high school this year, or graduated within the last 5 years and meet the GPA standard of 3.0 or higher, have your high school send an official transcript to the Admissions Office.
+If you will graduate from high school this year, or graduated within the last 5 years, and meet the GPA standard of 3.0 or higher, have your high school send an official transcript to the Registrar's Office.

 - Previous Success in College-Level Courses

-Students with previous college-level coursework, earned in the United States, should submit a transcript, official or unofficial, from that institution for consideration of Placement Testing Waivers.
+Students with previous college-level coursework, earned at a regionally accredited college or university in the United States, should submit a transcript, official or unofficial, from that institution for consideration of Placement Testing Waivers.